great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/batch_requests/how_to_request_data_from_a_data_asset.md

 ## Extract a Batch from a Batch Request (Optional)

 You can use the Python slice function to remove a subset of data from a Batch Request.
-This allows you to focus use a specific selection of records to build Metrics, Validations, and Profiles.
+This allows you to use a specific selection of records to build Metrics, Validations, and Profiles.

 1. Run the following code to retrieve an entire table of data from a SQL datasource: